On the implied volatility of Asian options under stochastic volatility models: Notations and main results

 \begin{remark} Hypotheses 1 and 2 imply that $\phi_t$ belongs to $\mathbb{L}^{2,p}_{W}$ and $A_T$ belong to $\mathbb{D}^{2,p}_{W}$ for all $p \geq 2$.
 This hypothesis on $A_T$ corresponds to {\bf (H1)} in Al\`os, Garc\'ia-Lorite and Muguruza \textnormal{\cite{Alos2018}}. \end{remark}

-In order to give the asymptotic skew of the implied volatility as a function of the roughness of the stochastic volatility process we consider the following assumption. \begin{h} There exists $H\in (0,1)$ and for all $p \geq 1$ there exist constants $c_1,c_2>0$ such that for all $0\leq s \leq r \leq t \leq T \leq 1$
+In order to give the asymptotic skew of the implied volatility as a function of the roughness of the stochastic volatility process we consider the following assumption. \begin{h} There exists $H\in (0,1)$ such that for all $0\leq s \leq r \leq t \leq T $

 and